Grinding away at Game Programming

 Object Oriented Programming Purity

 If you can avoid typos and compiler linker errors the game will run, but without the accelerometer you can’t move your player character.
-Cocos2D uses a lot of structs, if you’re an OOP purist this can get annoying, but this is likely done for performance issues.
-Now everyone codes in an IDE with syntax highlighting but besides the missing “*” in the declaration most of the structs seem to start with CG while the actual objects start with CC.
+Cocos2D used a lot of structs, if you’re an OOP purist this can get annoying, but this is likely done for performance issues.
+Everyone codes in an IDE, they didn’t learn back in the days of text editors, they are used to syntax highlighting but besides the missing “*” in the declaration most of the structs seem to start with CG while the actual objects start with CC.
 Keep that in mind and you’ll be OK.

 Doodle (does not) Drop